Skip navigation

 It was recently reported that two million people have been contacted by bailiffs during the cost of living crisis, with 3 in 4 people contacted by bailiffs saying it affected their mental health and left them feeling unsafe in their homes due to the intimidation and harassment deployed.

-That's why ACORN is campaigning against councils using bailiffs to collect council tax and implement a more humane debt management system in Haringey, Manchester and Nottingham, with ACORN Newcastle demanding that the biggest social housing provider in the city commits not to using bailiffs during the cost of living crisis.
+That's why ACORN is campaigning against councils using bailiffs to collect council tax and implement a more humane debt management system in Brighton, Haringey, Manchester and Nottingham, with ACORN Newcastle demanding that the biggest social housing provider in the city commits not to using bailiffs during the cost of living crisis.
 If you want to stay up to date or get involved with these campaigns, contact your local ACORN branch

 Landlord Licensing